battle-tactics-strategies

 Marshlands and Watery Defenses

-Beyond the Fens, rivers and streams served as natural moats.
+Rivers and streams also served as natural moats.
 The Saxons were skilled at constructing makeshift bridges and fords, but they also knew how to destroy them to delay an enemy.
 Strategic flooding—by breaching dykes or dams—was occasionally employed to turn farmland into impassable mud.
 This manipulation of water features required intimate environmental knowledge.
-It is notable that many of the most successful Saxon defensive campaigns, including King Alfred's resistance against the Great Heathen Army in the 870s, relied heavily on retreating into the Somerset marshes and the island of Athelney—a fortress of water and reeds.
+It is notable that many of the most successful Saxon defensive campaigns relied on water, not as an obstacle to be crossed, but as a weapon to be wielded.

 Hills, Ridges, and High Ground

-Hills provided the classic defensive position for Saxon armies.
+The classic defensive position for a Saxon army was the hilltop.
 The shield wall, the signature formation of Anglo-Saxon warfare, was most effective when anchored on a slope or ridge.
-By occupying the high ground, Saxon warriors gained several advantages: the enemy had to climb uphill, exhausting themselves and breaking formation; missiles from javelins or thrown axes gained extra range and force when thrown downhill; and the commanders could observe the entire battlefield, directing reserves to threatened points.
+By occupying the high ground, Saxon warriors gained three critical advantages: first, the enemy had to climb uphill, exhausting themselves and breaking formation as they struggled over uneven ground; second, missiles from javelins or throwing axes gained extra range and force when thrown downhill, while enemy missiles lost momentum on the ascent; third, the commanders could observe the entire battlefield, directing reserves to threatened points and identifying opportunities for counterattack.

 Climate as a Strategic Variable